-When using an Axiom form in the Web Client, keep in mind that the Home file is displayed instead of the built-in browse page for Axiom forms.
+When using an Axiom form as the Home file in the Web Client, keep in mind that the Home file is displayed instead of the built-in browse page for Axiom forms.
 Therefore, all necessary form navigation should either be incorporated in the Home file itself, or included in the navigation panel of the Web Client container.